 Division of Substance Use Prevention and Recovery (SUPR)

-The Division of Substance Use Prevention and Recovery (SUPR) is the state's lead agency for addressing the profound personal, social and economic consequences of substance use disorders.
-SUPR is charged with designing, coordinating, funding and regulating a comprehensive community-based culturally and gender-appropriate array of substance use disorder (SUD) services throughout the state.
-These services provide prevention, intervention, treatment and recovery support for youth, individuals who are at-risk, and individuals with a SUD as well as their families.
-SUPR is also responsible for a comprehensive and coordinated community-based array of services that includes education, prevention and treatment related to gambling disorders (GD).
+The Division of Substance Use Prevention and Recovery (SUPR) is the state's lead agency for addressing the profound personal, social, and economic consequences of substance use disorders.
+SUPR is charged with designing, coordinating, funding, and regulating a comprehensive community-based culturally and gender-appropriate array of substance use disorder (SUD) services throughout the state.
+SUPR SUD treatment and recovery support services assist youth and adult individuals living with a SUD as well as their families.
+SUPR funded services are delivered under contract through a network of 117 agencies at over 410 community-based sites.
+They include community intervention, outpatient, residential care, medication-assisted recovery, withdrawal management, and recovery home services.
+Treatment services are delivered through a continuum approach, with the patient moving from one level of care to another, based upon assessed need.
+SUPR is also responsible for the licensing and Medicaid certification of most sub-acute SUD treatment facilities.
+SUPR is also responsible for a comprehensive and coordinated community-based array of services that includes, prevention, intervention, treatment, and recovery support services related to gambling disorders (GD).

-Prevention services are delivered under contract through a network of 68 organizations serving communities across Illinois focused on reducing underage drinking and youth marijuana use.
-In addition, the prevention network includes a training and technical assistance organization and an evaluator.
-Services also include overdose education and naloxone distribution programs that can be accessed by all 102 Illinois counties, tobacco enforcement programs delivered through local police departments to decrease sales to individuals under 21 years of age, youth leadership programs focused on promoting healthy behaviors, topic specific public education projects and programs focused on alcohol policy and opioid prescriber training.
+Primary or Universal prevention services are delivered through grant agreements with a network of 67 organizations serving communities across Illinois focused on reducing underaged drinking and marijuana use.
+In addition to substance use prevention services provided within schools and communities, some organizations provide youth leadership programs focused on promoting healthy behaviors; alcohol and cannabis policy support for municipalities and communities; general substance use prevention education for youth, and opioid prescriber training.
+The prevention network also includes a training and technical assistance organization and an evaluator.
+Indicated prevention services include overdose education and naloxone distribution services that can be accessed by all 102 Illinois counties, topic specific public education projects, and a student athlete opioid prevention program.
+Tobacco prevention programs include tobacco enforcement programs delivered through local police departments to decrease sales to individuals under 21 years of age and direct compliance checks conducted by the bureau directed by the FDA.
 SUPR coordinates prevention programs and services with other Illinois state agencies to assure that they reach youth, parents, and communities without duplication of effort.

 IDHS is committed to providing excellent services to the diversified communities we serve.
 The Department has numerous operational divisions which continue the commitment that IDHS has pledged.

-The Office of the Budget; Office of Business Services; Office of Clinical, Administrative and Program Support; Office of Communications; Office of Contract Administration; Office of Fiscal Services; Office of General Counsel; Office of Grants Administration; Office of Hispanic and Latino Affairs; Office of Human Resources; Office of Innovation and Technology; Office of Innovation, Strategy and Performance; Office of the Inspector General; Office of Legislation; Procurement Office; and the Office of Security and Emergency Preparedness are all operational divisions within IDHS that are committed to addressing and advancing the goals set forth in our Affirmative Action Plan.
+The Office of the Budget; Office of Business Services; Office of Clinical, Administrative and Program Support; Office of Communications; Office of Contract Administration; Office of Fiscal Services; Office of the General Counsel; Office of Grants Administration; Office of Hispanic and Latino Affairs; Office of Human Resources; Office of Innovation and Technology; Office of Strategy, Equity and Transformation; Office of the Inspector General; Office of Legislation; Procurement Office; and the Office of Security and Emergency Preparedness are all operational divisions within IDHS that are committed to addressing and advancing the goals set forth in our Affirmative Action Plan.